Usage-Based Insurance Explained: How Telematics Can Lower Your Car Insurance

 Can usage-based insurance increase my rates?

 Yes, some UBI programs can raise your rates if telematics data reveals consistently risky driving behaviors.
 Progressive Snapshot and Geico DriveEasy are known to potentially increase premiums — approximately 20% of Snapshot participants see rate increases.
-Programs like State Farm Drive Safe & Save typically only offer discounts without surcharge risk, though mileage-based adjustments are possible in some states.
+Programs like State Farm Drive Safe & Save and Nationwide SmartRide typically only offer discounts without surcharge risk, though mileage-based adjustments are possible in some states for State Farm.
 Always verify your insurer's specific policy before enrolling to understand whether you face only discount potential or actual rate increase risk.

 Do I get a discount just for enrolling in a UBI program?

 Most programs offer immediate enrollment discounts to encourage participation.
-Progressive Snapshot, for example, now offers an average sign-up discount of $164–$169 for the first six months, up from prior years.
-These upfront savings apply before the insurer collects any driving data, providing immediate premium reduction.
-However, your final discount or potential rate adjustment depends on your actual driving behavior during the monitoring period, which typically lasts 90 days to six months.
+Progressive Snapshot offers an average sign-up discount of $164–$169 for the first monitoring period.
+State Farm Drive Safe & Save provides a 5–10% enrollment discount upfront.
+These savings apply before the insurer collects meaningful driving data.
+However, your final discount — or potential rate adjustment — depends on your actual driving behavior during the monitoring period, which typically lasts 90 days to six months.

 What happens if I want to opt out of a telematics program?

 Most insurers allow you to discontinue UBI programs at any time by contacting your insurer and uninstalling the app or returning the device.
 If you opt out, you'll typically revert to traditional rating methods based on demographic factors like age, location, and credit score.
 Some programs evaluate data at policy renewal, so timing your opt-out could help you retain earned discounts through the current policy term.
-Ask your insurer about data retention and deletion policies before opting out, especially in light of recent lawsuits regarding data sharing practices.
+Ask your insurer about data retention and deletion policies before opting out — especially in light of recent lawsuits regarding third-party data broker sharing.

 Is usage-based insurance worth it for high-mileage drivers?

 UBI can still benefit high-mileage drivers who practice safe driving habits, particularly with pay-how-you-drive programs that focus on behavior rather than distance.
 However, pay-per-mile programs are generally not cost-effective for drivers exceeding 15,000 miles annually, as per-mile charges accumulate quickly.
-If you drive frequently but maintain smooth braking, controlled acceleration, and safe speeds, behavior-based programs like State Farm Drive Safe & Save or Allstate Drivewise could still offer 10–20% savings despite higher mileage.
+If you drive frequently but maintain smooth braking, controlled acceleration, and safe speeds, behavior-based programs like State Farm Drive Safe & Save or Nationwide SmartRide could still offer 10–30% savings despite higher mileage.
 Compare UBI and traditional quotes before enrolling.

 How long does it take to see savings with usage-based insurance?